vmware/concord-bft/messages/README.md

 All messages start with the token `Msg`, followed the message name, the message id, and opening brace, `{`.
 Each field is specified with the type name, followed by the field name.
 After all field definitions, a closing brace, `}` is added.
 All types must be *flat*.
-No nested messsage definitions are allowed.
+No nested message definitions are allowed.
 For nesting, use an existing message name as the type or multiple compound types.